airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/agile-crm-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Agile CRM integration with m1Bot
+# Agile CRM integration with tropitech

-## Agile CRM Integration with m1Bot
+## Agile CRM Integration with tropitech

-This documentation provides instructions for integrating Agile CRM with m1Bot.
+This documentation provides instructions for integrating Agile CRM with tropitech.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Agile CRM.

 ### Use Case